Master of Applied Science (MAS) in Spatial Analysis for Public Health

 Tuition and Funding

-The OPAL MAS programs have competitive price points and substantial tuition scholarships.
+The MAS programs have competitive price points and substantial tuition scholarships.
 The admission application also serves as your scholarship application.
-All admitted students are awarded the OPAL scholarship.
+All admitted students are awarded the MAS scholarship.

 Questions about the program?
 We're happy to help.

 Research Professor, and Director, Online Programs for Applied Learning

 Professor, and Director, MAS and Certificate programs in Spatial Analysis for Public Health